tranganhthuan/Simple-TFT-Recognition/README.md

-# Simple-TFT-Recognition
+# Simple TFT Recognition
-Recognition Champions in TFT
+A model that recognises champions in TFT.

 *Code: Trang Nguyen Anh Thuan*